-So you’re serving ham for your holiday dinner (whether Easter, Christmas, or otherwise)—but what kind?
-It can be confusing, considering the number of options, from old-timey, expensive, and artisanal to cheap, slick, and celebrity endorsed.
-Here are five versions to consider, with what’s good (and not so good) about each.
+So you’re serving ham for your holiday dinner (whether Easter, Christmas, or otherwise)—but what kind of ham?
+It can be confusing, considering the number of options, from old-timey, expensive, and artisanal to cheap, slick, and slathered in sweet glaze.
+Here are five types of ham to consider, with what’s good (and not so good) about each.

 The original traditional Southern ham, country hams are naturally cured using salt and brown sugar (nitrates are rare, but check with the maker), hung up to age over a process of months, and smoked over hickory, usually.
 They’re technically raw, but they don’t need to be refrigerated, sort of like prosciutto.
 They’re typically made by small producers in the Southeastern U.S. who have been curing hams for generations.

 Typical specimens: Broadbent’s Grand Champion Country Ham (Kentucky); Smithfield Country Ham (Virginia; not to be confused with hams from Smithfield Foods, see “Spiral” below); Tripp Whole Country Ham (Tennessee); Benton’s Country Ham (also Tennessee).

 How it tastes: Intensely salty, “hammy” flavor; great with red-eye gravy; if your cholesterol count is below 240 or you don’t mind a little artery plaque, hunks of deep-fried ham skin make unbelievably delicious chicharrones.

 Cons: Unless you simply cut off a hunk and fry it country-style, you’ll have to bake the ham in a roasting pan with plenty of liquid.
 But first you’ll have to soak it for up to 48 hours with frequent changes of water, scrubbing away surface mold (which can seem weird for first-timers).
 Also, they’re expensive: A 15-pound ham can run you $100, plus shipping.